laurent-martin/ibm-ace-manufacturing-test/README.md

 make
 ```

-Generated files are located in folder `build`.
+Generated files are located in folder `build`:

+- `clientCertificate.p12` : Private key and certificate protected by a password in a PKCS12 container.
+- `clientCertificate.crt` : The certificate alone in PEM format.

 ### Comments on ACMfg documentation